 Everyone begins their lawyer search looking to find the “best” representation possible.
 Some people, understandably, have only a limited financial ability, but as I often point out, while a person will never get top quality legal help at bargain prices, it is also true that many lawyers charge way too much for nothing more than just average services.
 In reality, there’s a far greater risk of overpaying for mediocre legal help, rather than anything else.
 As with many other things in life, cost (meaning price), does NOT equal value.
 In DUI cases, only results equal value.

 Imagine you were driving across the country and your vehicle broke down on some lonely highway in the middle of the desert.
 You would, of course, grab your phone and try to find help.
 Imagine, while you were doing that, a van pulled up with the name “Pete the Plumber” on the side.
-Next a guy hopped out, introduced himself as “Pete,” looked under you hood, and said he could fix 100% your problem right then and there, He then proceeded to do just that.
+Next thing you know, a guy hops out, introduces himself as “Pete,” looks under you hood, and says he can 100% fix your problem right then and there, He then proceeds to do just that.
 You wouldn’t care that it was “Pete the Plumber” and not “Mike the Mechanic” who got you back on the road because you got the best result!

 As a consumer of legal services for a Michigan DUI charge, a person has to become a wise shopper and to learn how to filter through all the marketing hype and messaging out there to find real help that will get the best result.
 And to be clear, everything you’ll find online is marketing message of sorts.
 Our firm is no different; we have a marketing message, and one of its goals is for anyone who could be a potential client do some comparison shopping among local lawyers to see how we stack up.